Notify me

 On the other hand, returning once again to the Haldimann H9 (shown above), that piece is likely to get you thinking about what is, or isn’t, a watch, and maybe about what is, or isn’t, art.

-Art Is Personal
+Art is Personal

 . . . it is, to a significant degree, about the person who created it, and an expression of themselves.
 Art is a personal exploration beyond one’s current reality and imagination . . .
-I detail exactly how this is done, and how it is very different from the design process, in my description of the fine art process, although many current definitions of art disagree with that concept.
+I detail exactly how this is done, and how it is very different from the design process, in my description of the fine art process, although some current definitions of art disagree with that concept.

 This is expressed in these quotes: “Ultimately art is trying to see things that other people don’t see” (which points to it being personal exploration), Trevor Paglen.
 “All art is autobiographical“, Federico Fellini.
 “Painting is self-discovery.
 Every good artist paints what he is“, Jackson Pollock